 - Try pain-relieving medications: If teething pain is making your child extremely cranky, you can give them over-the-counter analgesics such as Tylenol (acetaminophen) or Advil and Children's Motrin (ibuprofen).
 Stay away from teething medications that contain Benzocaine., since they have been associated with a rare but serious condition known as methemoglobinemia, which reduces the amount of oxygen in the blood.

 - Try chamomile tea: Chamomile tea has been used as a natural remedy for thousands of years and can be tried to soothe sore gums.
 Read the labels when buying chamomile tea pouches, and do not buy the ones containing caffeine.
 You can dip your fingers in the cool tea and gently massage your baby’s gums.
 Do not use this remedy frequently, however, since there isn’t much data about its long-term safety in children.

 Babies often begin teething by about 6 months, although the timing may vary.

 You will notice that two bottom front teeth (lower central incisors) are usually the first to appear.
 Then come the two top front teeth (upper central incisors).

 What are signs and symptoms of teething?

-Your baby may or may not exhibit symptoms during the teething phase.
-Possible signs may include:
+Your baby may or may not exhibit symptoms and signs during the teething phase.
+Possible signs and symptoms may include the following: